Archive for category Subject: Manga

 Draw Shojo Girls and Bishie Boys || Inga Semisow

-Posted by henry in Author: Inga Semisow, Medium: Drawing, Publisher: Search Press, Subject: Figure, Subject: Manga, Subject: People on October 26, 2010
+Posted by Henry in Author: Inga Semisow, Medium: Drawing, Publisher: Search Press, Subject: Figure, Subject: Manga, Subject: People on Oct 26, 2010

 OK, this is definitely one for the Manga specialists, but it’s worth observing that it’s as well done as these books so often tend to be and contains much that anyone wanting to draw the clothed figure might benefit from.
 I can’t tell you what you might get from it because this is not my area of expertise, but do give it a look.